-Supplemental Life Insurance benefits will not be paid to your beneficiary if you commit suicide, while sane or insane, within two (2) years after the effective date of your Supplemental Life Insurance coverage and/or the effective date of any increase in the amount of your supplemental life benefits.
+Supplemental Life Insurance benefits will not be paid to your beneficiary if you commit suicide, within two (2) years after the effective date of your Supplemental Life Insurance coverage and/or the effective date of any increase in the amount of your Supplemental Life benefits.
 If this exclusion applies, your beneficiary will be reimbursed an amount equal to any contributions you paid for the excluded coverage, without interest.